jeffreysbrother/generator-tcg/README.md

 A command line utility for The Control Group split testing team.
 An existing directory (the default variation) is cloned and renamed with the desired prefix and suffix.
 The new files will then serve as a variation against which the control will be tested.

 This tool assumes that the user will navigate to the `funnel/` directory before running any commands.
+Without the appropriate directory structure in place, this tool will be useless.

 ## Installation: